agostonr/Laser-system/README.md

 The latex reference is exported as a _pdf_ file.

+The detailed documentation is exported as a _pdf_ file as well.

 See the html docs starting from the _index.html_ file after downloading the _html-reference_ folder.